DonKarlssonSan/hicetnunc-wiki/hDAO.md

 OBJKT Swap/Mintery KT1Hkg5qeNhfwpKW4fXvq7HGZB9z2EnmCCA9
 OBJKTs KT1RJ6PbjHpwc3M5rw5s2Nbmefwbuwbdxton
 ```

-The hDAOs appear in your profile and should also appear in your wallet.

 ## How do I earn hDAO?
 Until mid-April, when you buy an NFT, say for 1ꜩ, you will earn 0.5 hDAO, and the seller will also earn 0.5 hDAO.
 The amounts are shown on Hic et Nunc in millionths of hDAO, so 0.5 hDAO will show up as 500000, and as 0.5 hDAO in your wallet.